VCU-CS-Capstone/CS-25-309-Pumphouse/Status Reports/Status Report Fall Week 01.md

    - GitHub repo set up done by Cesar
    - Discord created by Cesar, all team members joined
    - Team met with sponsor (Mac Wood) and faculty advisor (John Leonard) to discuss project details and planning
+   - Team contract completed by team
-   - Team contract completed by team, uploaded to Canvas, EduSourced, and GitHub by Nicholas
+   - Team contract uploaded to Canvas, EduSourced, and GitHub by Nicholas

 ## 2) Milestones to be completed next week ##
    - research early 20th century machinery (pumps)